Time: June 17, 2017 from 10:30am to 6pm

 Within the original machine shop of the flagship Roebling plant in Trenton unfolds Art All Night, a gigantic and free art show and block party.
 Outside, a festival atmosphere abounds, with live music and food trucks between other surviving Roebling buildings.

-Stay and party, buy some art, head for the train station a few blocks away, or spend the evening with FreeWalkers in pursuits yet to be determined...
+Stay and party, buy some art, or head for the train station a few blocks away.

 Those travelling south via rail into Trenton will be met at the station and will have a half-hour layover during which a short breakfast stop is planned.